 You get down to a choice between two – both of a similar size, same power unit, same top speed, same levels of comfort and same gadgetry.
 You have a choice of very similar colours for each – so why did you choose that one?

 Come to that, why did you choose the most expensive of the two?

 A couple of decades ago I was introduced to a Marketing Director; he was in the process of gathering three proposals for a re-branding and product catalogue.

-I discovered that he was the youngest on the board.
-He had been given a third of the shares, after winning a bet that he couldn’t increase the company’s turnover x 10, but was now struggling to pursue his further ambitions for the company, because of his colleague’s resistance to new ideas and practices – I could empathize.
+I discovered that he was the youngest on the board, after being given a third of the shares for winning a bet that he could increase the company’s turnover x 10 – but was now struggling to pursue his further ambitions for the company, because of his fellow director’s resistance to new ideas and practices – I could empathise.

 In the end I was given the work despite being £4,000 more than the lowest quote (about 20%) and £3,500 above the middle price.

 When he told me I had the job, he also gave me sight of the other quotes and told me how he had explained the decision to his fellow directors.